DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 `zip` is extremely easy to use and in most cases requires no installation or setup.

 There are a couple of problems with this method though.
+Everyone can see the names of the files inside the encrypted `zip` archive.
+This is an unnecessary information leak.
+Choose your filenames wisely if you wish to use this method.

-It only works well if the person that you want to share the secret file with is physically near you so you can verbally share the decryption password with them.
+There are also problems inherent to all symmetric encryption schemes.
+Using symmetric encryption only works well if the person that you want to share the secret file with is physically near you so you can verbally share the decryption password with them.

 You can also use this method to share secret files with people that are not in your physical vicinity - by sending them the password over some different